 The channels can be controlled by an external clock signal by setting bit D6 =0 of the OCR_s register (Clock_int_s).
-Duty cycle values specified in Table 7 apply.
+Duty cycle values specified in Table 6 apply.
 When an external clock is used, the value of frequency division (256 when PR[x] = 0) may be doubled by setting the prescaler bit PR[x]) = 1(bit D7 of the OCR_s reg.).
 This allows driving the channels at different switching frequencies from a single clock signal.
-Simultaneously setting PWM_en_1=1 and PWM_en_0=1 synchronizes the channels.
+Simultaneously setting $PWM{en_1} = 1$ and $PWM{en_2} = 1$ will synchronize the channels.

 The clock frequency on the CLOCK pin is monitored when external clock (CLOCK_int_s = 0) and pulse width modulation (PWM_en_s = 1) are both selected.
-If a clock failure occurs under these conditions ($f < f{CLOCK(LOW)}$ or $f > f{CLOCK(HIGH)}$), the external clock signal is ignored and a fault is detected (FSB =0), CLOCK_fail bit is set (OD2 in the DIAGR register).
+If a clock failure occurs under these conditions (f< $f{CLOCK(LOW)}$) or f> $f{CLOCK(HIGH)}$), the external clock signal will be ignored and a fault is detected (FSB =0, CLOCK_fail bit is set (OD2 in the DIAGR register).
 The state of the ON_s bit in the SPI register then determines the channel's switching state.
 To return to external clock mode (and reset FSB), the clock-fail bit must be read and the external clock has to be within the authorized range again.

-Internal clock and internal PWM (Clock_int_s bit = 1)
+Internal Clock & Internal PWM (Clock_int_s bit = 1)

 By using a reference time slot (usually available from an external microcontroller), the period of each of the internal PWM clocks can be changed or calibrated (see Programmable PWM module).
-Calibration of the default period = $1/f{PWM(0)}$ reduces it maximum variation from about +/-30% to +/-10%.
-The programming procedure is initialized by sending a dedicated word to the SI-CALR register (see Table 7).
+Calibration of the default period = 1/f{PWM(0)} reduces it maximum variation from about +/-30% to +/-10%.
+The programming procedure is initialized by sending a dedicated word to the SI-CALR register (see

+Table 6).
 Next, the device sets the new value of the switching period in 2 steps.
 First it measures the time elapsed between the first falling edge on the CSB pin and the next rising edge on the CSB pin (t{CSB}).
 Then it changes the value of the internal clock period accordingly.
 The actual value of the channel's switching period is obtained by multiplying the internal clock period by 256.

-When the duration of the negative CSB pulse is outside a predefined time slot (from $t{CSB(MIN)}$ to $t{CSB(MAX)}$), the calibration event is ignored and the internal clock frequency remains unchanged.
-If the value ($f{PWM(0)}$) has not been previously calibrated, it remains at its default level.
+When the duration of the negative CSB pulse is outside a predefined time slot (from $t{CSB(MIN)}$ to $t{CSB(MAX)}$), the calibration event will be ignored and the internal clock frequency will remain unchanged.
+If the value ($f{PWM(0)}$) has not been previously calibrated, it will remain at its default level.

-Synchronization of both channels
+Synchronization of both Channels

 When internal clock signals are used to drive the PWM modules, perfect synchronization over a long time can not be achieved since both clock signals are independent.
-However, when the channels are driven by an external clock, perfect synchronization can be achieved by simultaneously setting PWM_en_1=1 and PWM_en_0=1.
-The best way to optimize EMC is to use an external clock with a staggered switch on delay (see Table 8).
+However, when the channels are driven from an external clock, perfect synchronization can be achieved by simultaneously setting PWM_en_1=1 and PWM_en_0=1.
+The best way to optimize EMC is to use an external clock with a staggered switch on delay (see Table 7).